weaviate/weaviate-io/developers/contributor-guide/current/getting-started/index.md

 ## GitHub

-If you are not familiar with git and GitHub basics, we have an excellent guide on [how to contribute to Weaviate with git and GitHub](./git-and-github.html).
+If you are not familiar with git and GitHub basics, we have a guide on [how to contribute to Weaviate with git and GitHub](./git-and-github.html).